-PERFECTION'S THERAPY: AN ESSAY ON ALBRECHT DÜRER'S MELENCOLIA I
+PERFECTION'S THERAPY: AN ESSAY ON ALBRECHT DÜRER'S MELENCOLIA I by Mitchell B. Merback

-"Wide-ranging and accessible, this book recovers the ethos and pathos of Dürer's masterpiece while also opening a window to the troubled soul of Renaissance humanism."

--Joseph Leo Koerner, author of The Moment of Self-Portraiture in German Renaissance Art by Peter Sahlins
+"Wide-ranging and accessible, this book recovers the ethos and pathos of Dürer's masterpiece while also opening a window to the troubled soul of Renaissance humanism." -Joseph Leo Koerner, author of The Moment of Self-Portraiture in German Renaissance Art